SeaHogs/tp/docs/UserGuide.md

 * All allergy tag should be a single word of alphanumeric characters and no space.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 Use of prefix `-o` will delete all existing tag, including the added tag in current command before it.
-Tag word which is longer than 45 characters (longest english word) may not be displayed properly as it cut out by the UI.
-It is recommended to use short and concise tag word.
+Tag words which are longer than 45 characters (longest English word) may not be displayed properly as they will be cut out by the UI.
+It is recommended to use short and concise tag word

 </div>